Mahoning County Public Health

 What is WIC?

 Women, Infants, & Children (WIC) is a supplemental nutrition program for Women (pregnant, postpartum and breastfeeding), Infants (birth to one-year-old), and Children under the age of 5 years.
 WIC provides nutrition education, supplemental nutritious foods and breastfeeding education and support.
 WIC is an important part of your children’s lives during critical times of growth and development to make sure they can avoid health and growth problems.
-The program improves pregnancy outcomes by providing or referring to support services necessary for full-term pregnancies; reduces infant mortality (death in the first year of life) by reducing the incidence of low birth weight (infants under 5 ½ pounds are at greater risk of breathing problems, brain injuries and physical abnormalities) and provides infants and children with a healthy start in life by improving poor or inadequate diets.
+The program improves pregnancy outcomes by providing or referring to support services necessary for full-term pregnancies; reduces infant mortality (death in the first year of life) and provides infants and children with a healthy start in life by improving poor or inadequate diets.

 Who is eligible for WIC?